 This was a fun read.
 I find that I appreciate superhero comics more when I read them the same way I did when I was a kid/adolescent – with enthusiasm and a sense of generosity.

 I had a mixed response to the parts of the story focused on the conflict between Bane and Batman.
 I was intrigued by the broad strokes of the story, in which Batman is trying to defeat a foe who was not only stronger than him, but had successfully broken the body and mystique of Batman in the past.
-In the first two volumes, King and Finch explored the nature of Batman through stories exploring his role as a mentor to other heroes (who were not sidekick/surrogate child figures), a tactician and leader of a group of amoral adventurers and as a failed/tragic romantic figure in his relationship with Catwoman.
-In this volume, Finch and King use a physical conflict with a superior foe to help the reader understand a man who would dress up as a bat to fight crime.
-There’s a long buildup to the conflict in this volume.
-We see Batman prepare and Bane dispatch all of the other members of the cast (hero and villain alike) with ease.
+In the first two volumes, King and Finch explored the nature of the character through stories exploring his role as a mentor to other heroes (who were not sidekick/surrogate child figures), a tactician and leader of a group of amoral adventurers and as a failed/tragic romantic figure in his relationship with Catwoman.
+In this volume, Finch and King use a physical conflict between Batman and a superior foe to help the reader understand a man who would dress up as a bat to fight crime.
+There’s a long buildup to the battle in this volume.
+We see Batman prepare for war and Bane dispatch all of the other members of the cast (hero and villain alike) with ease.

-The conflict takes up most of an issue and feels pretty anti climatic on the first read.
+The conflict between the two takes up most of an issue and feels pretty anti climatic on the first read.
 Finch and King mix sequences of Bane beating Batman senseless (while the two verbally spar) with an imagined monologue delivered by a figure from Batman’s past that helpfully summarizes the plot and transforms the subtext into text.
-Finch intersperses panels of the fight with images complementing the monologue.
+Finch alternates between panels illustrating the combat and ones which complement the monologue (e.g., a panel featuring Catwoman accompanying a passage about doomed love).
 The fight ends as one might expect (hint: we’re not reading the continued adventures of ‘Bane‘).
-I wanted a perfectly choreographed martial arts inspired battle between two skilled combatants and I got a brawl with a pretty implausible conclusion.
+It was a bit anti-climactic – I wanted a perfectly choreographed martial arts inspired battle between two skilled combatants, but I got a brawl with a pretty implausible conclusion.